 The best sealants will be designed especially for the stone you’re sealing.
 Look for a penetrating sealer for marble.
 These are sometimes called marble and granite sealants.

 If you’re sealing marble in the kitchen, we recommend that you look for a non-toxic marble sealer.
 These are sometimes labeled as “food safe” sealants.
 Avoid sealants that specify use for bathroom countertops and tiles, unless they specifically say “food safe.”

 Honed marble tends to absorb more sealant than polished marble.
 And because marble is more porous than some other natural stones, this can make a big difference.
 If possible, find a sealer that’s designed for the appropriate finish your stone has.

 What about water-based versus solvent-based sealants?
 Both will work on a marble surface, but the best choice depends on what you want to accomplish.
 Solvent-based sealants are better at repelling water.
 On the other hand, water-based sealants are better at repelling oil.
 Consider what types of activities you usually use the surface for, and choose the sealant accordingly.

 When Not to Seal Natural Stone Countertops

 There are some types of natural stone that don’t need to be sealed.
 Quartz counters, tables and kitchen islands fall into this category.
 Although quartz is made from natural stone, it’s combined with a resin in the engineering process.
 This resin means you won’t need to seal quartz.
 In fact, sealing quartz surfaces can actually leave them with a hazy film.

 Some other types of natural stone don’t need to be sealed, either.
 Dense granites, for example, don’t always need sealing.
-In addition, sealing travertine, limestone as well as some marble is recommended more for cosmetic reasons than for protective ones.
+In addition, sealing travertine, limestone, and some marble is recommended more for cosmetic reasons than for protective ones.